arikat/GTxplorer/README.md

 Json file has the following hierarchy:

-|-GT-Family<br>
+> GT-Family
-| |-Description<br>
+>> Description
-|		Note - This will be printed below the description section.<br>
+>>> Note - This will be printed below the description section.
-|		Mechanism - This will be a subsection within the Description section.<br>
+>>> Mechanism - This will be a subsection within the Description section.

-| |-Subfamilies<br>
+>> Subfamilies
-|		Each subfamily will be listed.
-Links to download the nr and uniprot domain sequence, full sequence and table files need to be provided alongside these files.<br>
+>>> Each subfamily will be listed.
+Links to download the nr and uniprot domain sequence, full sequence and table files need to be provided alongside these files.
-|		Total of 6 files available for download for each subfamily.<br>
+>>> Total of 6 files available for download for each subfamily.

-| |-Domain Organization<br>
+>> Domain Organization
-|		This information needs to be show in some form of graphical format.
-Refer to card.png for a tentative idea.<br>
+>>>This information needs to be show in some form of graphical format.
+Refer to card.png for a tentative idea.

-| |-Taxonomy<br>
+>> Taxonomy
-|		Information in this section needs to be shown as a table. card.png for a proposed visualization.<br>
+>>> Information in this section needs to be shown as a table. card.png for a proposed visualization.

-| |-Family Alignment<br>
+>> Family Alignment
-|		This will be a scrollable wide image file with weblogo.<br>
+>>> This will be a scrollable wide image file with weblogo.

-| |-Downloads<br>
+>> Downloads
-		This section lists all the files available for download fo rhte family.
-The download links can be made available at different parts of the card.<br>
+>>> This section lists all the files available for download for the family.
+The download links can be made available at different parts of the card.
-		The extended domain annotation file can be downloaded from teh "Domain Organization" section.<br>
+>>> The extended domain annotation file can be downloaded from the "Domain Organization" section.
-		Other 6 files (nr and uniprot domain seq, full seq and tables) can be downloaded from some other part of the card.
-(Either the end or next to the title)<br>
+>>> Other 6 files (nr and uniprot domain seq, full seq and tables) can be downloaded from some other part of the card.
+(Either the end or next to the title)

 #### Description/
 Includes description for each GTA family.